windsorcli/talos-incus/README.md

 This repository automatically converts [Talos OS](https://www.talos.dev/) disk images into Incus-compatible virtual machine images.
 Talos is a minimal, immutable Linux distribution designed for Kubernetes, but its official releases don't include Incus/LXD-compatible formats.

+> **⚠️ Caution: Not an Authoritative Source**
+>
+> This image source is a community-driven project and is **not maintained or endorsed by SideroLabs or the Talos OS team**.
+Although we strive to provide accurate and timely images, **they are provided on a "best effort" basis and are not guaranteed for production use**.
+>
+> **Do NOT use these images in critical or production environments.** They are intended only for development, testing, or personal experimentation until an official simplestreams (or LXD/Incus) image source is made available by Talos OS or Incus.
+>
+> If and when an officially supported source for Incus images becomes available, you should migrate to that.
+>
+---
 ## What This Repository Does

 This repository sets up a simplestreams server that distributes Talos OS images for Incus.
 It automatically converts Talos releases into Incus-compatible VM images, signs them with cosign, and serves them via a Cloudflare Worker at `images.windsorcli.dev`.

+> **Missing a version you need?**
+>
+> If there is a Talos OS version you want, but it isn't available through this repository or `images.windsorcli.dev`, please [file an issue](https://github.com/windsorcli/talos-incus/issues).
+Missing image versions can be built and published quickly upon request.

 ## Usage